physicsturtle/physicsturtle_old/math/calculus-III/Unit4/lessonD.md

 unit: unit4
 ---

+- Jacobian in polar coordiantes
+- switching order in polar coordinates (is htis a thing?)

 In many physical problems, there is circular symmetry.
 In these cases it is advantageous to evaluate integrals in a coordinate system that suits the symmetry, namely, polar coordinates.